MaxwellChappell/Bioinformatics/README.md

 hydrophobicity_scale.py: Contains a function that creates a dictionary of Amino Acids with their respective hydrophobicity

-readfasta.py: Dr. Becks read FASTA code given to the Bio majors, reads FASTA from a file
+readfasta.py: Dr. Beck's read FASTA code given to the Bio majors, reads FASTA from a file

 writefasta.py: Code that writes FASTA fomated things to a txt